GoogleCloudPlatform/istio-samples/multicluster-gke/vm-migration/README.md

-# Multicluster Istio with Virtual Machines
+# Virtual Machine Migration with Multicluster Istio

 Istio can help you modernize your existing infrastructure.
 Istio works with services running in Kubernetes containers, but it also works with virtual machines.

 Let's say we want to deploy a multi-service application.
 This application consists mostly of Kubernetes-ready microservices (running across two cloud datacenters in `us-west` and `us-east`), but one of the older services (`productcatalog`) runs in a virtual machine - in this case, in `us-central`.
 We can still get all the benefits of Istio (telemetry, security, traffic policies) for that virtual machine service, even with this geographically distributed architecture.
-And then when we're ready to move `productcatalog` from a VM to a container running in Kubernetes, Istio can help us to that migration with zero downtime.
+And then when we're ready to move `productcatalog` from a VM to a container running in Kubernetes, Istio can help us perform that migration with zero downtime.
 Let's see how that works.

 In this sample, we will:
 1. install dual control plane Istio multicluster across two GKE clusters